 Add New fun features of the native camera app.

 The native app (the camera app that comes with the phone) has a new feature in the iPhone 6s called Live Photo.
-Basically Live photo takes a 3 second video along with your picture.
+Basically, Live photo takes a 3-second video along with your picture.
 You don’t need to do anything technically, just be sure this feature is turned on.
-There’s a little button in the top of the screen on the iPhone 6s that allows you to toggle it on and off.
+There’s a little button at the top of the screen on the iPhone 6s that allows you to toggle it on and off.
 You can get creative with this feature, but you need to think about it a bit first.
 Some of my favorites that I’ve done with this feature are my dog playing with a stick on the beach.
-I caught the still image as he was jumping in the air, but the 1.5 seconds before and after showed him jumping and running after the stick.
-A moment in time caught in a 3 second video!
+I caught the still image as he was jumping in the air, but the 1.5 seconds before and after showing him jumping and running after the stick.
+A moment in time caught in a 3-second video!

 My Favorite Shooting App

 My favorite app to shoot with is called Camera+.
 I like Camera+ because it separates your focus and exposure points allowing you to create the sharpest and best correctly exposed images.
 You can save these images to your iPhone camera roll and edit them with other apps.
-It also saves in the more editing friendly TIFF format.
+It also saves the more editing-friendly TIFF format.

 How to pick and choose the best features in the apps